cyberark/EasyPeasy/README.md

 # EasyPeasy
 Find accounts using common and default passwords in Active Directory.

+Contributions:
+Invoke-parallel contributed by @RamblingCookieMonster PowerView recon module contributed by the PowerSploit team.

 ## Execution
 ### Dot source the code and run
 ```powershell